 • Providing goods, services and facilities in a manner that:

 - Maintains the dignity, autonomy, respect, privacy and safety of persons with disabilities;

 -Is inclusive, sensitive and responsive to unique needs.

 • Integration and equal opportunity;

 • Meeting the standards set out under the Accessibility for Ontarians with Disabilities Act, 2005.

 In accordance with accessibility standards under the Act, SAH has developed a Multi-Year Accessibility Plan outlining our strategy to prevent and remove barriers and to meet the requirements under the accessibility legislation.
-SAH will also prepare annual status reports on the progress of measures taken to implement the strategies contained in our Multi-Year Accessibility Plan.
-The first annual status report will be prepared by December 31, 2014.
+SAH also prepares annual status reports on the progress of measures taken to implement the strategies contained in our Multi-Year Accessibility Plan.
 In addition, SAH has developed an accessibility policy setting out how it achieves accessibility and meets the requirements of the standards.
 These documents are posted on the SAH website and made available in accessible formats upon request.